Should I complete my courses before I enrol or should I enrol now?

 How long do I have to complete the academic courses?

-We recommend that students complete all nine courses within five years of joining.
-Most courses are offered on a regular basis at participating Community Colleges.
+We recommend that students complete courses within five years of joining CIB.
+There is some flexibility allowed depending on individual circumstances.
+Most courses are offered on a basis at your local Community College.

-Register all past courses when membership is granted.
-As a member, immediately register a continuing course upon successful completion.
+Students should immediately register a course upon successful completion of the course.
 This will protect your status from future changes in the program.
 An official grade report, not photocopies, must be submitted.
+Once a course has been entered into your data file, it is accepted for credit even if there are program changes in the future.

 What is the difference between a transcript and a grade report?

 A transcript from your Community College includes all courses completed to date.
-This is required when you register courses at the time of enrolment.
-A grade report is the document indicating the grade for a course completed recently while you are a member of CIB.
+This is required when you register any courses at the time of enrollment.
+A grade report is the document indicating the grade for a course completed recently.
+It is required to register a course completed after enrolling in CIB.

 What is the mark required to register a course?

-Normally, the mark is 65% or C+.
-Letter grades may differ among the Colleges.
+Normally, the mark is 65%.
+Some Colleges give a letter grade which may differ among the Colleges.
 Consult the College calendar to determine what the letter grade is equivalent to.
-In certain cases, there may be flexibility in the required grade depending on the student's work experience.
+In certain cases, there may be flexibility in the required grade depending on the student’s work experience.
+Contact CIB if this is relevant to your situation.

-Does CIB accept courses taken from a private College?
+Does CIB accept courses taken from a private school?

 Do I need to take more courses after I receive my designation?